MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 There will be 3 survey locations: Bemidji, Minneapolis, and Ely.
 You are in charge of creating a schedule for each location.
-Here are the weekdays the volunteers are available at each of the locations:
+Here are the weekdays the volunteers are available at each location:

-  - Bemidji: `Tuesdays`
+  - Bemidji: Only on `Tuesdays`
-  - Minneapolis: `Fridays`
+  - Minneapolis: Only on `Fridays`
-  - Ely: `Thursdays`
+  - Ely: Only on `Thursdays`

 Use the `seq.date()` function and the option to step by 1 "week" to generate the survey dates for each site.
 You can use a new